mattdimicelli/No_Framework_Battleship_Via_TDD/readme.md

 ## Overview

 The classic Battleship game, built via Test Driven Development (TDD).
-Specifically, the games's logic was written separate from the DOM controller, and is was the former which was written with TDD.
+Specifically, the game's logic was written separate from the DOM controller, and it was the former which was written with TDD.

 ### Challenge